 Core values

-2. We are building for B2B seed-series C founders (WIP)
+2. We are building for high growth B2B seed-series C founders (WIP)

 Primary ICP